Judging Policy for 2023 Submission Entries

 All submissions are screened and evaluated by the FFF Preview and Selection Committees, appointed by the festival steering committee.
 Their reports are final and confidential.

-The competition short list in each category, to be announced late on Friday 26th May 2023, will be chosen by the Category Judges who are industry experts, and will be posted on our website, on our Facebook page and in the Box Office window.
-The winning films in each category will then be chosen from the short list and announced at our prize giving ceremony on the evening of Saturday 27th May 2023.
+The competition short list in each category, to be announced late on Thursday 22nd May 2025, will be chosen by the Category Judges who are industry experts, and will be posted on our website, on our Facebook page and in the Box Office window.
+The winning films in each category will then be chosen from the short list and announced at our prize giving ceremony.

 Best Irish Film: Panel: To be Advised.